Galxe/galxe-docs/doc-developer/4-credential-api/api-cred-items-update.md

 ---
-sidebar_label: Use API to update credential Items
+sidebar_label: How to setup push-based API credential
 sidebar_position: 1
 slug: api-cred-items-update
 ---

 # Use API to update credential Items

+API credential allows you to push credential data to Galxe for your users.

 ## Prerequisite